abysal/arunfront/README.md

-# Your Project Title

-Name: Your full name here

-CollegeID: Your college ID
+# Unity Books
+Abhishek Rai

+160478/9638523

-Batch: Jan19A/19B/19C/19D
+Batch: Jan19D

-# Frontend code architecture

-Provide a brief description of your front end code architecture including folder structure, API consumption, etc.
+Brief description of the domain of your project!

+## List of Main Features
+List out 3/4 main technical features of your project

+## API Documentation
+List out your main APIs and its sample input and output!